chengyuyang-njit/chengyuyang-njit.github.io/_pages/about.md

 Latest News
 ------
-- <u>[02/14/2025]</u> $50,000 grant is awarded by the Grace Hopper Artificial Intelligence Research Institute for AI-powered rosacea detection research.
+- <u>[02/14/2025]</u> $50,000 grant is awarded by the Grace Hopper Artificial Intelligence Research Institute to our research group for AI-powered rosacea detection research.
 - <u>[12/12/2024]</u> Paper "Interpretable Automatic Rosacea Detection with Whitened Cosine Similarity" is accepted by <em>IEEE 17th International Conference on Computer Research and Development</em> (IEEE ICCRD, 2025) at Shangrao, China.
 - <u>[11/06/2024]</u> Paper "Increasing Rosacea Awareness Among Population Using Deep Learning and Statistical Approaches" is accepted by <em>The 5th International Conference on Medical Imaging and Computer-Aided Diagnosis</em> (MICAD, 2024) at The University of Manchester, UK.
 - <u>[09/03/2024]</u> Starting my Ph.D. journey at NJIT.